AmpTer42/DWM_optim/README.md

 # DWM_optim
-This is a DWM's fork with less features.
-It's optimised for me but not for all.
-See the https://suckless.org/dwm/ for original
+This is a DWM's fork with less features and some improvments.See the https://suckless.org/dwm/ for original dwm.

 dwm is an extremely fast, small, and dynamic window manager for X.

 Requirements
 ------------
-In order to build dwm you need the Xlib header files.
+1. In order to build dwm you need the Xlib header files.
-For compiling I use TCC (tcc package) but you can edit compiler in MAKEFILE.
+2. For compiling I use TCC (tcc package).
+Read Installation for instructions how to change this
-Other standard utilities: dmenu, rofi, st, flameshot
+3. Other standard utilities: dmenu, rofi, st, flameshot.
+Read TODO please.

 Installation
 ------------
 Edit config.mk to match your local setup (dwm is installed into the /usr/local namespace by default).
+There

 Afterwards enter the following command to build and install dwm (if necessary as root):